dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/use-in-framework.md

 let isDestroyed = false;

 async captureImage(e: Event){
   // Some frameworks will wrap the event.
-Refer to DBRJS samples of each frameworks for details let file = e.target.files[0];
+Refer to DBRJS samples of each framework for details let file = e.target.files[0];
   e.target.value = ''; // reset input